Battle-Modders/Poise-System/README.md

 - **Versatile Swordsman** grants +120 Poise Damage if a one-handed sword is equipped and +180 Poise Damage if a two-handed sword is equipped

 ### Skill Adjustments
-- All skills that had a Stun Chance (!= 0) before now use the Composure system
+- All skills that had a Stun Chance (!= 0) before now use the Poise system
 - **Shieldwall** grants 25% more Poise
 - **Pound** grants 100% more Poise Damage
 - **Charge** inflicts 100 Poise Damage and dazes the target if no stun was applied